-The Association of American Feed Control Officials or AAFCO defines a low-protein diet as consisting of the minimum protein content of 18 percent on a dry matter basis.
-Water dilutes protein content of the dog’s food, so essentially a cup of dry food is much higher than a bowl of wet food.
+The Association of American Feed Control Officials AAFCO defines a low-protein diet as consisting of a minimum protein content of 18 percent on a dry matter basis.
+Water dilutes the protein content of the dog’s food, so essentially a cup of dry food is much higher than a bowl of wet food.
 Water should not be included in your diet assessment.
 Most of the commercially available dog foods consist of 25 percent protein content.
 The good news is that there are specialty stores that offer low-protein diet food.
 It is worth noting that a low-protein diet is not right for all dogs.

 What Conditions Indicate a Need for Low-protein Diets?

 Certain conditions indicate a need for low-protein diets.
 If your dog suffers from kidney or liver disease, a low-protein diet helps decrease the workload of these organs.
 These two organs metabolize proteins so reducing intake will ease the burden on the kidneys and the liver.
 In addition, low-protein diets help prevent your pet canine from losing the protein they are already taking.

 But Dr. Ariel Monseco, a clinical associate professor of medicine specializing in nutrition, endocrine issues, and internal medicine at the University of Pennsylvania, reveals that dogs with low-protein diets experience some form of protein-losing nephropathy, a disease associated with progressive renal failure.
 According to studies, when you limit the amount of protein in the diet, you also limit the amount of protein lost by the kidneys.

 Is a Low-protein Diet Right for My Dog?